RamonLGDaw/S1T2_Exceptions/README.md

-# Sprint 1 Task 4 - Exception
+# Sprint 1 Task 4 - Exceptions

 This repository contains exercises focused on learning and practicing exception handling in Java.